 Looking for some more advice and guidance about frost protection for your plants this winter?

 If you need any more hints or tips, we've got loads more information you might find useful.

-If you have any tips or questions about winter frost protection, frost blankets or general garden care, feel free to call us on 0845 602 3774 or email us at firstname.lastname@example.org.
+If you have any tips or questions about winter frost protection, frost blankets or general garden care, feel free to email us at firstname.lastname@example.org.
 Our Gardening Angels are always happy to help and love to hear about your experience of winter growing!

 Share This With Your Friends!